john-yohan-park/Node_Mongo_Rest_API/README.md

-Backend infrastructure for CRUD applications with MongoDB
+Backend infrastructure for CRUD applications between Node server and Mongo database

 To run, `npm start`